Grades and Minimum Performance Standards

 In general, students receive letter grades in law courses.
 The dean may determine that pass/fail grading is preferable for a course.
 Courses that will be offered only on the pass/fail basis or for which pass/fail grading is an option will be announced before registration.
 The School of Law may limit the number of credits that a student can accumulate on a pass/fail basis.

-A non-law graduate student who enrolls in a law school course offered for a letter grade may register on the pass/fail basis if permitted to do so by his or her graduate adviser.
+A non-law graduate student who enrolls in a law school course offered for a letter grade may register on the pass/fail basis if permitted to do so by their graduate adviser.

 In designated classes only, a law student may change registration in a class from the pass/fail basis to the letter-grade basis or from the letter-grade basis to the pass/fail basis until the deadline given in the Academic Calendar.